-Hawaii is unlike any other place in the world.
-What better way to celebrate the beginning of your marriage than starting your life together in paradise?
+Having a Hawaii elopement will guarantee a unique adventure of a lifetime.
+What better way to celebrate the beginning of your marriage than starting your life together in paradise?!
 We’d like to start by saying that we eloped in Hawaii ourselves!
-We remember how overwhelming the planning process felt when we were planning it from thousands of miles away!
+We remember how overwhelming the process felt when we were planning our destination wedding from thousands of miles away.
 At the time, I had only visited Hawaii once and wasn’t sure of locations and other important information that would help us with planning.
-But it is possible and we hope that this guide of the best places to elope in Hawaii helps you with creating the day you two are dreaming of.
-This complete Hawaii elopement guide tells you the best places to elope in Hawaii and how to elope in Hawaii.
+However, it is possible and we hope that this guide helps you create the day you two are dreaming of.
+This complete Hawaii elopement guide tells you important information on which island is right for you, a list of the best places to elope in Hawaii by island, and how to elope in Hawaii.

-Please research appropriate permits and access before scheduling your Hawaii elopement or destination engagement session.
+Please research appropriate permits and access before scheduling your Hawaii elopement.
 Remember to always practice “Leave No Trace Principals” and leave the environment better than how you found it!
-Respecting the trails preserves the land around it.
+Respecting the trails preserves the land around it and also shows respect to the locals who call Hawaii home.
 Only take memories with you (and we’ll take the photos!).

 It depends on what you’re looking for!
 The summer months bring more sunshine, calmer waters for snorkeling, more tourists and traffic, and usually more frequent sea turtle sightings.
-The winter months have more rain and clouds, rough surf (awesome for experienced surfers or those who want to admire the huge waves from the shore), humpback whales, and less tourists.
-There are perks for either season, it just depends on what you are wanting to see and do!
+The winter months have more rain and clouds, rough surf (awesome for experienced surfers or those who want to admire the huge waves from the shore), humpback whales, and fewer tourists.
+There are perks for either season, it just depends on what you want to see and do.

 The weather throughout the year usually ranges from the mid 70’s to high 80’s Fahrenheit.
 In the winter months, there is often heavy rainfall and overcast skies.